 The research question I will tackle, working in close collaboration with the Centre for Computing and Social Responsibility at De Montfort University is the following:

-I will focus on case studies relating to large technology firms, emerging HR Information Systems technologies, and use of personal (for example employee) data.
+I will focus on Human Resource Management information systems, and use of personal (for example employee) data.